samsas1/vero_mocha/README.md

 **Notes**:

 - Use this endpoint to mark products as INACTIVE instead of deleting them if they are linked to orders or carts
+- Two products with the same name are not allowed

 ---